sophistic-cat/learngit/README.txt

 Git has a mutable index called stage.

 Testing for "branch"
-Creating a branch is quick and simple.
+Creating a new branch is quick AND simple.